-Get your kids off their cell phones and gaming systems this summer!
-Instead, take them back to the times when we were kids, when no one had fenced-in yards, hardly anyone had play sets (maybe a tree fort if they were lucky), our parents rarely signed us up for organized sports until we were at least middle school age, we never played video games (that is until my older brother got Atari – but then again he never let me play it anyhow).. and all the while I managed to have a pretty incredible childhood!
-Imagine that!
+Love a good blast from the past?
+This summer, try taking your kids back to the times when we were kids, when no one had fenced-in yards, hardly anyone had play sets (maybe a tree fort if they were lucky), our parents rarely signed us up for organized sports until we were at least middle school age, none of us had cell phones or iPads, we rarely (or never) played video games…yet all the while we managed to have some pretty incredible childhoods!

-So before this summer is over, I thought it would be fun to relive the games we used to play growing up – games now that are considered “classic,” or “old-fashioned” and don’t involve electricity, activity fees, or hundreds of dollars at the local toy store!
+So before this summer is over, have fun reliving the games we used to play growing up – games now that are considered a “blast from the past,” “classic,” or “old-fashioned” and don’t involve electricity, activity fees, or hundreds of dollars at the local toy store!

 Creative, imaginative play for children is so important, but our world is changing and it’s not so easy anymore to let them run outside.
-See Dr. Satterwhite’s eye-opening blog about this.
+See a local doctor’s eye-opening blog about this.
 Plus, it seems kids never just go and “play” without the use of toys and equipment.

 No matter how old these games listed below are, they’re still fun – and you’d be surprised how much your own children will get a kick of them today.
 I even included links for directions on each game in case you’ve never heard of them!

 If we left out any “oldies but goodies” from your childhood, please add your games below in the comments section.

 Duck, Duck, Goose

 Ghost in the Graveyard

 And more games you cannot find directions online…